 - Grandfamilies Guide– Search Law, publications, and resources

-- Generations United – Find information on raising children in an intergenerational household, benefits for children with disabilities, explanation of benefits free online resources
+- Generations United – Find information on raising grandchildren in an intergenerational household, benefits for children with disabilities, explanation of benefits free online resources.

 - National Foster Care & Adoption Directory – Child welfare gateway

-- National Kinship Alliance for Children – Information on raising child in extended families, and resources
+- National Kinship Alliance for Children – Information on raising a child in extended families, and resources